Home

 As well as being used in concrete, CACs are also used in grouts and other specialised applications, often mixed with Portland cement and other materials such as gypsum.

-Lime mortar and concrete have been used for thousands of years (see history of cement).
-Today, they are used mainly in the rebuilding or repair of historic or ancient buildings, although in the UK there has been some recent use of lime mortar in the construction of new buildings.
+Lime mortar and concrete have been used for thousands of years (see history of cement) so, historically, lime is probably the most basic cementitious material of all.
+Today, lime mortar and concrete are used mainly in the rebuilding or repair of historic or ancient buildings, although in the UK there has been some recent use of lime mortar in the construction of new buildings.
 There are several advantages in using lime mortar:

 • Cracks that develop in lime mortar tend to heal themselves, unlike conventional mortar made with Portland Cement.